Tom-v-G/Medieval_Limericks/README.md

 - download (Flux-schnell) [https://huggingface.co/black-forest-labs/FLUX.1-schnell]

 ## Running
 Activate the `CoCr` conda environment and run `main.py` from the command line.
 You will be asked to provide four limerick subjects.
+Runtime can vary between 5 and 10 minutes